coding-panda/panda-pods-repeater-field/README.txt

 * Change: JavaScript 'live' to 'on'
 * Add: allow chosen user roles to access the field.
 * Fix: The field was opened and closed immediately on mobile.

+= 1.4.1 =
+* Change: Made JavaScript alerts translatable.
+* Add: Chinese language support.
+* Fix: error when a Pods table did not exist.
+* Fix: error on multisites.
+* Fix: error when a repeater field is a custom post type, although using a custom post type as a repeater field is not part of the plan.